 [Gary]: So those small businesses are going to experience greater efficiency, ease of doing business with their lender.
 The lender has more time to devote and work more closely with those clients, but also maybe the underserved businesses, the unscored businesses, they have that additional insight to see really how that business is doing and how they can grow that relationship with them.
 Am I right?

-[Gary]: The annual review process, too, that’s one pain point that I know that we’ve heard a lot from clients.
+The annual review process is one pain point that we’ve heard a lot from clients.
 Is this something that could help clients minimize some of that pressure, that’s a real stressor on bandwidth?

 [Gary]: So, any further thoughts on how Experian DataShare can help lenders or the small businesses they serve?